eatsu/plasmoid-spacer-as-pager/README.md

 only with mouse, but find [Pager](https://userbase.kde.org/Plasma/Pager) uncomfortable due to its size (too small or too big) and appearance (cluttered and distracting).

+## Features

-Like the built-in panel spacer, this widget supports both flexible and fixed sizes.
+- Supports both flexible and fixed sizes.
+- Navigation can wrap around.
+- You can left-click/middle-click/right-click to show
+  Desktop/Overview/Desktop Grid/Present Windows or run any command.

+## Known issue

-> **Note**: You cannot combine this widget with the built-in panel spacer to
-> center other widgets.
+You cannot combine this widget with the built-in panel spacer to center other widgets.
 Instead, place this widget on each side.

 ## Installation

+### From GUI

+1. Right-click the desktop or panel and select `Add Widgets…`.
+3. Select `Get New Widgets…` and then `Download New Plasma Widgets`.
+5. Search for `Spacer as Pager` and press `Install`.

+### From the source

 ```
 git clone https://github.com/eatsu/plasmoid-spacer-as-pager.git